adswarm/src/README.md

 ### 2. [Illustration of Swarm Attack Strategies](https://github.com/adswarm/src/tree/main/atk_strategies)
 - In **Section IV.
-Design; A. Test-run Definition and Creation**, we mention "Attack Strategy (S)" refer to this webpage to illustrate the attack strategies.
+Design; A. Test-run Definition and Creation**, we mention "Attack Strategy (S)" and refer to this webpage to illustrate the attack strategies.
 - [Link to open the subpage](https://github.com/adswarm/src/tree/main/atk_strategies)